About Kern Audubon Society

 Refreshments and a raffle are added bonuses.

-Outings are intermittent throughout the year.
+Outings are scheduled based on interest.
 See event section for updates.

 Golden Hills Elementary School Cafeteria